 The Company is subject to litigation proceedings and regulatory inquiries arising in the normal course of business and may be involved in legal disputes or matters with other parties, including governments and their agencies, regulators, NGOs and members of the Company's own workforce (current or former), which may result in litigation.
-The causes of potential litigation cannot be known and may arise from, among other things, business activities, including the export of carbon fines to enable the further extraction of gold; employment and labour matters, including compensation and termination issues, collective labour agreements and negotiations, and labour disputes and disruptions; environmental, health and safety laws and regulations; ESG and modern slavery in supply chain reporting or performance claims; tax matters; volatility in the Company's share price; compliance with applicable securities laws and regulations.
+The causes of potential litigation cannot be known and may arise from, among other things, business activities; employment and labour matters, including compensation and termination issues, collective labour agreements and negotiations, and labour disputes and disruptions; environmental, health and safety laws and regulations; ESG and modern slavery in supply chain reporting or performance claims; tax matters; volatility in the Company's share price; and compliance with applicable securities laws and regulations.